sociotechnical-architecture/sts-adr/sts-adr-template.md

 ## Context

-> what is the context of the different sub-systems, scope and interrelated scopes
+> what is the context of the different sub-systems (Product(What), Teams(Who), Tech(How)), scope and interrelated scopes

 ## Synthesis & understanding

-> given the trigger challenge & context from parts, perform synthesis (holistically) with the goal of understanding and formulating a suitable hypothesis of evolution
+> given the trigger challenge (or vision) and context from parts, perform synthesis (holistically) with the goal of understanding and formulating vision and suitable hypothesis of evolution

 ## Decision